flrs/visavail/README.md

 Examples
 --------
-Four examples are provided with Visavail.js.
+Five examples are provided with Visavail.js.

 1. **Basic Example** The [basic example](examples/example_basic.htm) gives you the quick "plug and play" experience.

 2. **Time Gap Example** Check out the [time gap example](examples/example_timegaps.htm) for getting to know how to define time gaps in your input dataset.

-2. **Pagination with Bootstrap** As datasets grow bigger, you might want to display the data in pages.
+3. **Pagination with Bootstrap** As datasets grow bigger, you might want to display the data in pages.
 [This Bootstrap pagination example](examples/example_pagination_bootstrap.htm) has you covered.

-3. **Responsive Layout with Bootstrap** When optimizing for mobile, [this example with responsive layout](examples/example_responsive_bootstrap.htm) is a good starting point.
+4. **Responsive Layout with Bootstrap** When optimizing for mobile, [this example with responsive layout](examples/example_responsive_bootstrap.htm) is a good starting point.

+5. **Dates and Times** When you also want to display times and not only dates, [the dates and times example](examples/example_dates_and_times.htm) shows how you how.

 Download
 --------